padenot/yadfig/README.md

 you can have something much nicer (in my point of view).

-As `genethumb.sh`, is produces a single HTML file, which should work in any reasonably recent web browser (since it uses HTML & co. delicacies), and is very easy to host on any web server, without having to use any server side programming, hopefully increasing speed and security.
+As `genethumb.sh`, is produces a single HTML file, which should work in any reasonably recent web browser (since it uses HTML5 & co. delicacies), and is very easy to host on any web server, without having to use any server side programming, hopefully increasing speed and security.